Sitemaps

 - Check URL format (must end with

-) - Try common sitemap locations
+.xml). - Try common sitemap locations listed in Find sitemaps.

-- Check robots.txt for sitemap declarations
+- Check

 Partial indexing

-- Review URL filters for over-exclusion
+- Review URL filters for over-exclusion.

-- JavaScript-heavy pages may not index properly
+- JavaScript-heavy pages may not index properly.